fjbecerra/data-platform-enron-emails/README.md

 - **Mounting a remote system to a local folder. - Description for AWS -**

-1.Mount an AWS ESB and restore the Enron Emails Snapshop.
+1.Mount an AWS ESB and restore the Enron Emails Snapshot.

-2.In order to read those files in ESB we mount a folder in our local host remotely using sshdf.
+2.In order to read those files in ESB we mount a folder in our local host remotely using sshfs.

 ```
 $ sudo apt-get install sshfs